 The HIANG is commanded by Brig.
 Gen. Joseph Harris.
 The HIANG is comprised of the HIANG Headquarters, the 154th Wing, the 201st Air Operations Group, and the 298th Air Defense Group.

-The 154th Wing is commanded by Col. Dann S. Carlson.
+The 154th Wing is commanded by Brig.
+Gen. Dann S. Carlson.
 The wing is headquartered at Joint Base Pearl Harbor Hickam (JBPH-H), Oahu.
 It is the largest of the HIANG organizations and the largest, most complex, and geographically separated wing in the entire Air National Guard.
 The headquarters consists of the wing commander, command chief master sergeant, wing control center, chaplain, judge advocate, military equal opportunity, plans, safety, public affairs, and inspector general.

 The 154th Operations Group consists of the 199th Fighter Squadron, 203rd Air Refueling Squadron, 204th Airlift Squadron, 169th Air Defense Squadron, 154th Operations Support Squadron, 297th Air Traffic Control Squadron and the 201st Intelligence Squadron.